 There are a few things that can go wrong during a serve, a referee will call a service error if:

-If the server steps outside of the service area prior to serving the ball, a referee will call a foot fault.
-The server is allowed to land outside of the service area AFTER the serve, but must be inside the area, not on the service line, before serving the ball.
+If the server steps on or over the service line while serving the ball, the line ref will call a foot fault.
+On a jump serve, the server is allowed to land on or over the service line, but must start the jump before the line.

 There are several ways to commit ball handling errors in volleyball.
 If a player contacts the ball illegally, the up or down referee will call for a violation and that player's team will lose that point.